-The forest products segment and related industries represents 9.7 percent of the total portfolio and continues to experience improved prices and volume demand from the historic lows during the Great Recession of 2007-2009.
-Hardwood lumber prices have declined somewhat from their peak in mid-2014, but profit margins remain positive.
-Credit quality for this segment is 98.6 percent acceptable and is expected to remain strong.
+The forest products segment, and related industries, represents the fourth largest segment at 9.7 percent of the total portfolio.
+This segment has started to see some headwinds from weaker prices and significantly reduced Chinese demand.
+Hardwood lumber prices have declined somewhat from their peak in mid-2014, but profit margins remain positive for stronger producers.
+Credit quality for this segment is 94.0 percent acceptable and is showing some downward movement.

-Over the last decade, the Association has increased its exposure to capital markets loans, which are large participations that are shared with other lenders to help manage the risk of a large exposure to a single borrower.
-As of December 31, 2018 the Association held \$352.3 million in loan participations to the following industries: food processing, rural utilities, protein processing (poultry, pork and beef), dairy processing, paper and forest products, livestock, vineyards, cash grains and other commodities.
+Over the last decade, the Association has increased its exposure to capital markets loans, which are large, purchased participations or syndications that are shared with other lenders to help manage the risk of a large exposure to a single borrower.
+As of December 31, 2019 the Association held \$407.2 million in loan participations to the following industries: food processing, rural utilities, protein processing (poultry, pork and beef), dairy processing, paper and forest products, livestock, vineyards, cash grains and other commodities.
+Overall credit quality in this portion of the loan portfolio is 96.4 percent acceptable.

-According to the United States Department of Agriculture (USDA), average US farm real estate values increased 0.2 percent as of August 2018 compared to the prior year.
-Farm real estate values in Pennsylvania remained constant and had an average value of \$5.7 thousand per acre.
+According to the United States Department of Agriculture (USDA), average US farm real estate values increased 1.9 percent as of August 2019 compared to the prior year.
+Farm real estate values in Pennsylvania increased by 3.5 percent and had an average value of \$6.5 thousand per acre.
 Farm real estate values are expected to remain strong.